 STEVE GORDON, Director

 Steve Gordon was appointed Director of the Department of Motor Vehicles by Governor Newsom in July 2019.
-Steve Gordon is a versatile leader with more than 30 years of experience building, integrating, debugging and operating high-profile businesses for market leaders in high-tech and life sciences using vision, strategy and execution with passion for Fortune 500 clients.
-Steve has spent most of the last three decades leading various global services businesses at Cisco Systems and, most recently, global business services at Becton, Dickinson and Company.
-At BD, Steve ran service operations for the GBS organization and led the transformation to take advantage of modern tools and technologies, including robotics, to scale BD’s shared services organization.
+Gordon comes from the private sector with experience in the high-tech and life sciences markets.
+He has spent most of his career leading various global services businesses at Cisco Systems and global business services at Becton, Dickinson and Company.

 KATHLEEN K. WEBB, Chief Deputy Director